Cray-HPE/docs-csm/operations/multi-tenancy/Modify_a_Tenant.md

 1. (`ncn-mw#`) Clear the desired state.

-    - If only a single component is changing tenants, then use the following command:
+    - For a single component changing tenants, then use the following command:

         ```bash
         cray bos v2 components update --enabled true --clear-pending-state <xname>
         ```

-    - If multiple components are changing tenants, then use the following command:
+    - For multiple components changing tenants, then use the following command:

         ```bash
         cray bos v2 components updatemany --enabled true --clear-pending-state --filter-ids <xname1>,<xname2>,...